google-deepmind/pycolab/README.md

 pycolab depends on:

   1. Python 2.7.
 We've had success with 2.7.6; other versions may work.
   2. Numpy.
-Our version is 1.13.3.
+Our version is 1.13.3, but 1.9 seems to have the necessary features.
-  3. TensorFlow, but only for running the tests in the `tests/` subdirectory.
-  4. Scipy, but only for running one of the examples.
+  3. Scipy, but only for running one of the examples.
 We have 0.13.3.

 ## Overview